appanp/supply-chain-fundas/supply_chain_terminology.md

 **Pallet Jack**: A type of material handling equipment that combines pallets horizontally but has no lifting capability.
 A pallet jack is the most basic form of forklift and is intended to move pallets in a warehouse or trailer.
 Pallet jacks are some of the most essential tools found in warehouses and are used for transporting small loads for short distances.
 Typically, both manual and powered pallet jacks are used for loading and unloading of trucks while riding electric pallet jacks can be used for horizontal transport through warehouses.
 For more info, refer to [this link](https://www.raymondcorp.com/information/frequently-asked-questions/what-is-a-pallet-jack).

 **Pallet Positions**: A calculation that determines the space needed for the number of pallets for inventory storage or transportation based on a standard pallet size.
 Pallet dimensions vary around the globe but are typically constant in regional markets.
 The term is frequently used to quote storage and transportation rates.
+Pallent position refers to a single slot in a warehouse rack that can fit one 48” by 40” pallet.
+One warehouse rack usually has multiple pallet positions, with the precise number of positions ranging from 2 to 10.
+For more info, refer to [this link](https://www.shipbob.com/blog/warehouse-rack/).

 **Pallet Rack**: A single- or multiple-level structure for storage used to support high stacking of palletized loads.